Isabel Sieh

 I am dedicated to building technology for social impact and studying its real-world effects so we can build systems that genuinely help people.

-- Finishing my Masters' in AI at Stanford having previously completed my undergrad in Computer Science also at Stanford
+- Finished my Masters' in AI at Stanford after previously completing my undergrad in Computer Science also at Stanford

-- Teaching CS 161: Design and Analysis of Algorithms as a TA
+- Taught CS 124: From Languages to Information and CS 161: Design and Analysis of Algorithms as a TA

 I'm previously interned at Waymo working on agents and The New York Times (with bylines !) as a engineer on Interactive News and AI Initiatives.
 I've helped publish research in robotics and edtech, and led independent research project on online violence faced by Filipina journalists.
 I am also a camp counselor for kids with a parent cancer experience (and raised 60k for it).
 When I was young, I started a nationwide coding school and girls coding organization, both which run independently today.